GSA/digitalgov.gov/content/events/2024/05/2024-05-02-uswds-monthly-call-may-2024.md

 **Slide 22:** Assistance is what we used to have — someone marking a ballot for a voter.
 There’s neither privacy nor independence, so there is no illustration for this.

 **Accommodation** is represented with a sign and bell for curbside voting.
 These are often used in polling places where the entrance is not accessible.
-It’s the genesis of curbside voting where pollworkers bring the ballot to the person.
+It’s the genesis of curbside voting where poll workers bring the ballot to the person.

 **Accessibility** is represented by an accessible voting system sitting on a table as part of a line of voting booths for hand-marked ballots.

-And **universal design** that is, **accessibity** + **usability** by a photo of a voting system with a screen, tactile controller and headsets, designed to be used by all voters, including voters with disabilities.
+And **universal design** that is, **accessibility** + **usability** by a photo of a voting system with a screen, tactile controller and headsets, designed to be used by all voters, including voters with disabilities.

 You may have heard of the “curb cut effect” — where something designed for accessibility turns out to be valuable for everyone.